jcmigaly/1380-stencil/README.md

 *Performance*: The latency of various subsystems is described in the `"latency"` portion of package.json.
 The characteristics of my development machines are summarized in the `"dev"` portion of package.json.

+# M2: Actors and Remote Procedure Calls (RPC)

+## Summary

+> Summarize your implementation, including key challenges you encountered.
+Remember to update the `report` section of the `package.json` file with the total number of hours it took you to complete each task of M2 (`hours`) and the lines of code per task.

+My implementation comprises 4 major software components, totaling 130 lines of code.
+Key challenges included understanding the flow of the program, as this was my first real experience working will callbacks and not async/await.
+Alot of my time was spent trying to reason how would I pass things back to previous functions.
+Additionally, I found it a challenge to get my last scenario to run as the spawn() function was not completed.
+I imported spawn() from the solution code but kept getting the following error: Error: listen EADDRINUSE: address already in use 127.0.0.1:1234.
+I debugged heavily, went on EdStem to try kill all processes but to no avail.
+Given this, I was not able to calculate throughput and latency.

+## Correctness & Performance Characterization

+> Describe how you characterized the correctness and performance of your implementation

+*Correctness*: I wrote 5 tests; these tests take 0.561s to execute.

+*Performance*: I characterized the performance of comm and RPC by sending 1000 service requests in a tight loop.
+Average throughput and latency is recorded in `package.json`.

+## Key Feature

+> How would you explain the implementation of `createRPC` to someone who has no background in computer science — i.e., with the minimum jargon possible?

+Imagine you have two friends, Max and Tommy.
+Max knows how to do math, like adding 2 + 2, but Tommy doesn’t.
+So Max tells Tommy, "Hey, if you ever need to add numbers, just ask me!"

+Now, whenever Tommy needs 2 + 2, he doesn’t try to figure it out himself.
+Instead, he writes a note, gives it to a messenger, and Max sends back the answer.
+Tommy doesn’t need to know how Max does the math—he just trusts that Max will get it right.

+That’s basically how createRPC works.
+One part of a program (Tommy) asks another part (Max) to do something remotely.
+Instead of passing paper notes, they send messages over a network.